 Wercker first checks out your code and then sets up the container environment.
 This means that the container will be pulled from Docker Hub and subsequently started with access to your checked out code.
 It will then start executing all the steps that are defined in the

-If you navigate to DOCKER_HOST_IP:8080 you should see the same output as before.
+localhost:8080 you should see the same output as before.
 The difference is that now your web application is running inside a docker container.

 Now that we’re done developing and have tested our application locally, we want to push our changes and let wercker build and deploy our app for us.